ArturSierakowski/traffic-sign-detection-workflow/README.md

 python preprocessing/split_aug_dataset.py
 ```

-8. Train the model (enter your own parameters)
+8. Train the model (You can enter your own parameters)
 ```bash
 python training/train.py
 ```